Connecticut SRECs Back on the Table

-Many solar installers in Connecticut forecasted growth in the industry was hinging on the approval of an energy bill that was introduced last year.
+Many solar installers forecasted growth in the industry was hinging on the approval of an energy bill that was introduced last year that would introduce Connecticut SRECs.
 After being passed by large margins in the House and Senate, the legislation was eventually vetoed by Governor Jodi Rell, citing that the bill was introduced so late in the session that it “was disrespectful to those who honestly desired to read and deliberate the bill’s provisions” and expressed “deep concerns that the measure would raise utility rates for consumers – not reduce them, as bill sponsors claim.”

 Energy reform encouraged support for energy efficiency and alternative power sources, including solar energy, wind energy, and fuel cells.
 There were many specific provisions related to solar.
 In fact, Environment Connecticut predicted that these alone would create 300 MW of installed solar capacity statewide.
 The legislation introduced a Solar Renewable Energy Credit (SREC) market into the state.
-An SREC program in Connecticut could drastically change the economics of an energy project.
+Connecticut SRECs could drastically change the economics of a solar project.
 Just to give you an example, SRECs were introduced in Massachusetts last year and cut the payback of a solar electric investment in half.

 The legislation also called for an overhaul of the Department of Public Utility Control which would bring together all state offices dealing with energy policy under one administration renamed the Connecticut Energy and Technology Authority.
 It’s most controversial mandate was a 15 percent reduction in the state’s electric utility rates by 2012.
 Right now, Connecticut has the highest electricity rates in the domestic United States and this change would have put consumers at the same rates as neighboring states.